brummer-simon/bcdt-rust_plasmoid_example/README.md

 ## How does it work?

-The whole example is build as a QML Extension.
-The Rust backend uses cxx-qt to generate QT compatible wrappers for rust types (plugin/rust/build.rs).
-These wrappers are registered as QML Types by a tiny piece of C++ code forming a QML plugin.
+The Rust backend uses qmetaobject to register Rust types as QML types as part of a QML extension plugin.
 These custom QML types can be used in plasma widgets.

-The entire example is built via KDE CMake build scripts.
+The entire example is built via KDE CMake build scripts to install things in the correct locations.
-The Rust code is compiled into a static library, that is linked into the dynamic library forming the QML Plugin.

 # Build instructions